Nadav-Nevo/World-Energy-Research-Project/index.md

 **The policy advisor.** A simple page that gives the full written recommendation for any country: which group it belongs to, how far it is from its benchmark, and how much of its grid it would need to shift.

-**The dashboard.** Choose a country and it shows that country's energy profile, its current emissions per person, and the benchmark set by the best performers in its group.
-A slider lets you shift part of its grid from fossil to clean and see the predicted result.

-**The policy advisor.** A simple page that gives the full written recommendation for any country: which group it belongs to, how far it is from its benchmark, and how much of its grid it would need to shift.

 ---
 ## What this cannot tell you